yannyren/week_22_weekend_homework_heroes/README.md

 - Rats should be able to touch food,  if they do the food becomes poisonous.
 - Heroes that eat poisonous food should lose health.

-## Futher
+## Further

 Be creative.
 Extend the game!
 Give the hero super powers.

-Create a supervillian who wants to take over the world!
+Create a super villain who wants to take over the world!